Terms & Conditions

 Deadlines & Notification:

-The call for entries will be open from 10am EST on July 1 to 11:59pm EST on August 3.
-All entries must be received during the call for entries and no later than 11:59pm EST on August 3, 2020 to be eligible.
-All entrants will be notified of their status by August 2020.
+The call for entries will be open from June 18, 2022 and close at 11:59pm on July 25, 2022.
+All entries must be received during the call for entries and no later than 11:59pm EST July 25, 2022 to be eligible.
+All entrants will be notified of their status by August 2022.

-The jurors will select one (1) winner and three (3) finalists for the 2019 Arnold Newman Prize.
 The winner will receive $20,000.
 This prize is unrestricted and may be used however the winning artist wishes.
-The winner and three finalists will be officially announced in August 2020 and their work will be featured in an exhibit at the Griffin Museum of Photography in Winchester, MA from October 1 to 23, with an opening reception on October 8.
+Each of the three finalists will receive a $250 stipend to help cover expenses related to participating in the exhibition.
+The winner and three finalists will be officially announced in August 2022 and their work will be featured in an exhibit at the Griffin Museum of Photography in Winchester, MA from October 4 to 30, 2022, with an opening reception on October 6.
 Artists will be responsible for shipping framed (or otherwise exhibition ready) work to/from the Griffin.
-In the event it is not possible to hold the awards and exhibition in person, due to impacts of COVID – 19, the awards will be held in a virtual event, and exhibited in an online format.
+In the event it is not possible to hold the awards and exhibition in person, due to the impacts of COVID – 19, the awards will be held in a virtual event, and exhibited in an online format.

 Jurying will begin once the call for entries has closed.
-The 2020 jury consists of Makeda Best, Dan Winters, and Aline Smithson.
+The 2022 jury consists of Ellen K Willas, Adriana Teresa Letorney, and Rashod Taylor.
 All submissions will be reviewed by the jurors.
 All jurying will be done anonymously.
 All decisions made by the jurors are final.

 - Images may originate in any format, including but not limited to digital files, digital prints, color transparencies, color prints, or black and white prints — so long as they are submitted electronically.